Skip to main content

 SSP Eligibility Criteria:

-• Are off sick for at least 4 consecutive days (including non-working days such as weekends)
+• Are off sick for at least 4 consecutive days (including non-working days)

 • Earn at least £123 per week on average (Lower Earnings Limit)